 About Peterson Farm

-A short distance from the heavily-traveled Woods Hole Road are the tranquil pastures of Peterson Farm, where sheep graze and Scamp, a llama, keeps watch.
+A short distance from the heavily-traveled Woods Hole Road are the tranquil pastures of Peterson Farm, where sheep used to graze and Scamp, a llama, kept watch.
 Surrounding the fields are pine and oak woods with trails that connect to Beebe Woods and Miles Pond, also known as Ice House Pond.

 Peterson Farm was purchased by the town in 1998.
 Because the Petersons benefited from a Chapter 61A farmland tax abatement, they were required to offer the town the right of first refusal when they decided to sell the 88-acre farm.
 A buyer was waiting in line if the town didn’t approve the purchase in 120 days.
 That pushed The 300 Committee into high gear.
 In short order, the land trust raised $500,000, including $100,000 from Salt Pond Areas Bird Sanctuaries, Inc., to contribute to the $3 million purchase price.
 The state contributed another $500,000 in state Self-Help reimbursement funds.